 The boots are very comfortable to wear.
 We were wearing just one pair of socks (Icebreaker Hike+ Medium) during our trips since the inner boot kept the feet quite warm.

 We never had we socks when wearing those boots on our winter trip.
-On one occasion I got a bit snow into my boots but this was caused because I didn’t pull my pants properly over the boots.
+On one occasion I got a bit of snow into my boots but this was caused because I didn’t pull my pants properly over the boots.